dustinmichels/mit-transportation-analytics/docs/setup.md

 source ~/.zshrc
 ```

-> - You can also manually open ~/.zshrc in a text editor and add the line `alias otp='java -Xmx2G -jar ~/dev/otp-2.6.0-shaded.jar'` to the end of the file.
+You can also manually open ~/.zshrc in a text editor and add the line `alias otp='java -Xmx2G -jar ~/dev/otp-2.6.0-shaded.jar'` to the end of the file.

->
-> - On older versions of mac this could be in a `.bashrc` or `.bash_profile` file.
+> 💡 If you ever run into memory issues, you could try increasing the amount of mem alloted to java by changing `-Xmx2G` to `-Xmx8G`

 You should now be able to run the command `otp` from anywhere!